-Part-time, non-tenured teachers may refuse that a course be added to a teaching load that they have previously accepted, unless this addition leads to the creation of a position.
-Two dates are determined in the Collective Agreement: for the fall semester, the refusal to add a course may occur after June 30, and for the winter semester, it may occur after December 15.
-These dates may be modified by an arrangement between the union and the College.
+Part-time, non-tenured teachers may refuse, at any time, that a course be added to a teaching load that they have previously accepted, unless this addition leads to the creation of a position.

 H. WITHDRAWING FROM A TEACHING LOAD (5-1.12)